-The Chang Lab at Rowan University School of Osteopathic Medicine is seeking a motivated postdoctoral fellow.
+The Chang Lab at Rowan University School of Osteopathic Medicine is seeking a motivated postdoctoral fellow funded by the NIH.

 The postdoctoral fellow will conduct research in neuron-immune axis of host-pathogen interactions.
-The fellow shall have technical and theoretical knowledge related to genetics, molecular biology and cell biology.
-Hands-on experience with common techniques in molecular biology and fluorescence microscopy is required.
+The fellow is required to have technical and theoretical knowledge related to genetics, molecular biology and cell biology.
+Hands-on experience with common techniques in molecular biology and fluorescence microscopy is preferred.

 Specific tasks will include: design and perform experiments, collection and analysis of data, preparation of reports for peer-reviewed scientific publications, conference presentations, and grant progress reports.
 The fellow will have opportunities to mentor technicians and graduate students.

 · Ph.D. degree (less than 5 years) with major/concentration in molecular biology, cell biology, genetics, neurobiology or related field of study.